explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 17. Do features in your specification enable origins to downgrade default security protections?

-Yes, as an explicit opt-in operation, with encouraged browser console warnings.
+Yes.
+This is an explicit opt-in operation; user agents are encouraged to surface a console warning when a resource is stored with reduced visibility restrictions.

 ## 18. What happens when a document that uses your feature is kept alive in BFCache?